hanxiaomax/Learncpp_CN/docs/1-1-Statements-and-the-structure-of-a-program.md

 Functions are typically written to do a specific job.
 For example, a function named “max” might contain statements that figures out which of two numbers is larger.
 A function named “calculateGrade” might calculate a student’s grade from a set of test scores.
 We will talk a lot more about functions soon, as they are the most commonly used organizing tool in a program.

-> [!NOTE] 作者注
+!!! info "作者注"

-> When discussing functions, it’s fairly common shorthand to append a pair of parenthesis to the end of the function’s name.
+	When discussing functions, it’s fairly common shorthand to append a pair of parenthesis to the end of the function’s name.
 For example, if you see the term _main()_ or _doSomething()_, this is shorthand for functions named _main_ or _doSomething_ respectively.
 This helps differentiate functions from other things with names (such as variables) without having to write the word “function” each time.

 ## Dissecting Hello world!